topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 * Jared Shaw, Pacific Northwest National laboratory

 ## Introduction
-Our subcommittee was tasked to propose a nomenclature that can be used to write the sequence of a given proteoform.
+This document gives seven rules for writing a fully characterized proteoform.
 A proteoform is a specific set of amino acids arranged in a particular order, which may be further modified (cotranslationally, posttranslationally or chemically) at designated locations.
-We met via phone, working on electronically shared documents, for an hour a week between November and December 2016.
-Our task is described below:

-Task: provide an unambiguous notation for writing an individual proteoform.
+This nomenclature is intended to be both machine and human readable, and to be sufficiently flexible to meet current and foreseeable needs.
+Examples and a series of recommended Best Practices are provided.

 The notation must:
+* Provide an unambiguous way for writing an individual proteoform.
 * Be Human readable.
 Suitable for display in written document or presentation.
 * Be Machine parsable.
 * Contain the complete amino acid sequence of the observed proteoform
 * Specify the location and type of each modification.

-## Proposed Nomenclature
+## The Nomenclature
 The proposal consists of a series of rules for writing a proteoform sequence with modifications.
 The sequence written is the sequence in question, whether observed or hypothesized, as opposed to the canonical sequence.
 Amino acids not observed are excluded from the nomenclature.
 For example, N-terminal M cleavages are noted simply by not including the terminal M in the sequence.

 ### Rule 1
 The base sequence of the proteoform is written using the standard capitalized single character amino acid codes.
 Although ambiguous characters, such as J and X, can be used, no characterized proteoform can contain these symbols.
 ```
 SEQUENCE
 SEQUXXCE